pintaigao/Expensify-React/README.md

 3. Create two file in the `root` folder and seperately named  `.env.development` , `.env.test`

-4. Look up the `Project Setting` of the app just created in firebase and then click `add Firebase to web ap`, copy the value of these following thing:
+4. Look up the `Project Setting` of the app just created in firebase and then click `add Firebase to web app`, copy the value of these following thing:

    > apiKey
    >